nasa/GeneLab_Data_Processing/RNAseq/Pipeline_GL-DPPD-7115_Versions/GL-DPPD-7115.md

 **Parameter Definitions:**

 - `-x` – specifies the path to the Bowtie2 index prefix
+- `-a` – search for and report all alignments
 - `--threads` – number of threads to use for alignment
 - `--minins` – minimum fragment length for valid paired-end alignments
 - `--maxins` – maximum fragment length for valid paired-end alignments